 Large responses to P and K in the year of fertiliser application are only expected where the soil P and K Status is very low, although some vegetable crops respond to fresh additions of P and K at low soil Status.
 Low PK Status soils do not necessarily have a low yield potential given adequate fertiliser P and K but site/season and other aspects of husbandry are the major determinant of yield potential.
 Season factors are not predictable so soil PK Status is the main variable determining fertiliser requirements.
-In SE Scotland about 5% of samples had P and K Status of VL or L and pH below pH of 5.5.
+In Highland and Islands about 14% of samples had P and K Status of VL or L and pH below pH of 5.5.
 If soil pH is not corrected by liming in these soils yield potential is expected to be lower by up to 50% in spring barley; 30% in winter wheat; and 20% in grass even with adequate PK fertiliser.

 Phosphate helps root development, early growth and the ripening of seeds.
 Loss of yield is generally more common in the wetter, poorer drained upland areas than in drier, better drained lowland areas, partly because the availability of P is low in acid soils especially with pH values below 5.5.
-Soil P availability is reduced at low temperatures such as when growth is beginning in spring.
+Soil P availability is reduced at low temperatures such as when growth is beginning in early spring.
 Soil P supply to the plant is dependent on soil reserves, which must be converted to a soluble form before being absorbed by plant roots.
-Early grass growth often occurs before land can be accessed to spread fertiliser so maintaining P status is required for maximum spring yields.
 Soil P levels may decline over the rotation in some soils, due to gradual sorption, when only maintenance applications are made.
 A new soil specific approach to P management takes into account the relationship between differing soils capacity to regulate P availability for plant uptake.
 This soil information has been made available at the farm level jointly by SRUC and The James Hutton Institute as technical note TN668 (2015) Managing soil phosphorus (www.fas.scot/publications/technical-notes/).
-The current technical note will provide further detail for SE Scotland.
+The current technical note will provide further detail for the Highland and Islands.